1j01/nonsensical/README.md

 ## To-Do

-- Handle tenses.
+- Subject–verb agreement
 ("The birds chirp", "The bird chirps")

-- Generate different types of sentences.
+- Different types of sentences

-- Poems would be fun.
-(Get some rhymes up in here..)
+- Poems would be fun; get some rhymes up in here~¿^`

-- The API could include constraints.
+- Constraints on sentences such as, importantly, length

-- Pass words as suggestions
+- Pass words for it to incorporate into the output